eastlondoner/mineflare-cli/replit.md

 # Minecraft Bot Controller

 ## Overview
 AI-controlled Minecraft bot system with HTTP API and CLI interface.
 Built with Mineflayer and Express.js running on Bun 1.2.
 Includes a local Minecraft Paper 1.21.8 server.
-Available as a single `mineflayer` executable that combines both server and client functionality.
+Available as a single `mineflare` executable that combines both server and client functionality.

 **Platform Support:** Linux and macOS only.
 Windows is not supported.